 The so called ‘Meniere’s specialist’ gave me SERC again, stemetil again and told me it was perfectly okay to drink beer as long as it was Czech pilsner beer!
-She was from the Czech Republic!!
+She was from the Czech Republic – you couldn’t make it up could you?
 Her contradiction of what the ENT doctor in Hawaii had told me was confusing and quite frankly, knowing what I know now, she was plain wrong and in my eyes irresponsible .

 It doesn’t take a lot of working out, even to the layman.
 Alcohol is toxic to the inner ear.
 Just think about the times you have drunk far too much in your life.
 In extreme cases, what happens?
 You stagger all over the place, you can’t see straight and when you lie down the room spins and you throw up.
-Take away the euphoria and that seems an awful lot like having a Meniere’s attack.
-You are experiencing vertigo usually until you vomit and pass out.
-If you already have intensified sensitivity within the ear from your Meniere’s and you add alcohol to the mix.
-That nerve sensitivity is going to be challenged even more.
+Take away the euphoria that precedes this and that seems an awful lot like having a Meniere’s attack.
+You can be experiencing vertigo usually until you vomit and pass out.
+If you already have intensified sensitivity within the ear from your Meniere’s and you add alcohol to the mix that nerve sensitivity is going to be challenged even more.
 Alcohol can be a massive trigger FACT.

-It was a diet packed with sodium from highly processed salt, chemicals and fat pretty much devoid of nutrition.
+It was a diet packed with sodium from highly processed salt, toxic chemicals, fat and pretty much devoid of nutrition.
 I actually went to the doctor with a mouth full of peeling skin and ulcers.
 She was shocked and told me I was “nutritionally challenged“.
 After telling her my choice of diet she probably thought I was psychologically challenged too.

 Had I put two and two together then I wouldn’t have been so skeptical, or apathetic about nutrition being so important and good nutrition being so beneficial to Meniere’s sufferers and that of any other health condition.